Machine Translation: When to use it (and when not to)

 Context is king

-As a professional translator, I often use previous translations and even free online resources like Linguee for inspiration when I’m playing around with a particular phrase.
+As professional translators, we often use previous translations and even free online resources like Linguee for inspiration when we’re playing around with a particular phrase.
 Why?
-I can see how various terms have been translated in similar contexts and make my own judgement as to what fits.
+We can see how various terms have been translated in similar contexts and make our own judgement as to what fits.

 Using parallel texts and deep learning was a gamechanger for machine translation.
 Even free tools like Google Translate started producing more fluent, “human-sounding” translations, while paid-for solutions like SDL and Microsoft Translator have revolutionised translation for business.
 As a result, there has been a notable increase in the number of companies using neural machine translation in the past few years.